Inexperienced drivers are at a high risk of causing accidents. They also lack the skills to notice and avoid certain hazards.

 According to the Centers for Disease Control and Prevention, car crashes kill more teens than any other factor.
 Male teens are twice as likely to wreck as females.

-If you were injured by a negligent driver in Georgia, contact the Crosson Law Group, LLC Ken Crosson is a car accident attorney in Marietta who can evaluate your injuries and help you pursue compensation from the at-fault driver.
+If you were injured by a negligent driver in Georgia, contact the Piedmont Injury Law, Ken Crosson is a car accident attorney in Marietta who can evaluate your injuries and help you pursue compensation from the at-fault driver.

 Our office is available 24 hours a day, seven days a week.
 Call 678-909-0770 to schedule a free initial consultation.
 Until then, read on to learn five safety tips for new drivers: